Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 Once the pull and run commands are completed, the agents should be running in the Docker infrastructure.

-See [Connect Azure Gateway](/docs/connect_manage_environ/connect_azure_gateway/) for additional information about connecting Azure API Management Services to Amplify Central.
+See [Connect Azure Gateway](/docs/connect_manage_environ/connect_azure_gateway/) for additional information about connecting Azure API Management Services to Enterprise Marketplace.

 ## Check that agents are running with Axway Central CLI